sn210876/RecipePrep-Clone/MOBILE_OAUTH_IMPLEMENTATION.md

 ### 3. Deep Link Callback
 When OAuth completes:
-1. Google redirects to `https://mealscrape.com/auth/callback` with tokens
+1. Google redirects to `com.mealscrape.app://auth/callback` with tokens
-2. Android App Links catches the redirect (configured in AndroidManifest.xml)
+2. Android opens the MealScrape app (custom scheme always opens the app)
 3. The app receives the URL through `App.addListener('appUrlOpen')`
 4. In-app browser closes automatically
 5. Tokens are extracted and session is established